andriyko/sublime-robot-framework-assistant/README.md

 are a Sublime Text feature to provide commonly used text templates and in this plugin, snippets offers quick access to the commonly used settings in the Robot Framework data.
-To gain access to the snippets write the required character combination and then press the `Tab` key to see the snippets completion list.
+To gain access to the snippets write the required character combination.
+If the snippet is not displayed press the `Tab` key to see the snippets completion list.
 The snippets can be accessed with following key combinations:
 * Write `:f` to access Robot Framework for loops.
 There currently are available the following snippets:
 [normal](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#normal-for-loop),